wireapp/wire-server/docs/reference/config-options.md

 ### Team Search Visibility

 Is a team allowed to change its team search visibility settings?
-If enabled for the team, it can be configured so that non team users do not show up in search.
+If enabled for the team, it can be configured so that non-team users do not show up in search.

 This sets the default setting for all teams, and can be overridden for individual teams by customer support / backoffice.
 [Allowed values](https://github.com/wireapp/wire-server/blob/151afec7b1f5a7630a094cf000875fbf9035866d/libs/galley-types/src/Galley/Types/Teams.hs#L229-L235):
 `disabled-by-default`, `enabled-by-default`.

+Disabled by default in the wire cloud.

 [Backoffice hook](https://github.com/wireapp/wire-server/blob/151afec7b1f5a7630a094cf000875fbf9035866d/tools/stern/src/Stern/API.hs#L615-L618) looks like this: